anissen/cosy/wishlist.md

 - [x] Compile-time error to redefine variable/function
 - [x] No semi-colons
 - [ ] Change assignment to be a statement instead of an expression?
-- [ ] Change more statements into expressions
+- [ ] Change more statements into expressions (see http://journal.stuffwithstuff.com/2023/01/03/type-checking-if-expressions/)
 - [x] No variable shadowing
 - [x] Avoid local function variables overwriting function arguments (e.g. `let a = "local"`)
 - [x] Static analysis for